 Caunton Engineering Listed by payoutsking Ransomware Group

 On January 14, 2026, British structural steelwork contractor Caunton Engineering appeared on the leak site of the payoutsking ransomware group.
-The company, headquartered in Nottinghamshire, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.
+The company, headquartered in Nottinghamshire, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.

 Public reporting indicates that payoutsking listed Caunton Engineering on its dark-web leak portal and began publishing samples of stolen data.
 The compromised material consists of internal files taken after the ransomware operators gained access to the company’s networks.
 No confirmed total of records or specific victim count has been released.
 The incident follows the group’s typical pattern of encrypting systems, exfiltrating data, and then threatening to publish it unless a ransom is paid.